383Project/qa-code-of-conduct/process/Test Plan Policy.md

 Upon completion of the Test Plan it will be sent for a peer review to a more senior member of the QA team

 ## Conclusion
+In conclusion, our QA team plays a critical role in the software development process.
+Creating test plans is an essential part of their job, and it requires a deep understanding of the software requirements, test scope, and the creation of test cases.
+Test plans help to ensure that the software is of high quality and meets the needs of the end-users.